ProfKevinKelly/InformaTV/TrustedCircleView/README.md

 -

-## Current state (08/03/2021)
+## Current state (10/03/2021)

 - Non-interactive minimal HTML+CSS based on requirements document with placeholders.

 ## Doing Currently

-- learning HTML and CSS
+- learning HTML, CSS and React.js
-- Working on trusted_circle.html

 ## TO DO for next week

-- Finalise HTML+CSS design and implement basic functionality
+- Finalise HTML+CSS design

 ## TO DO for the week after

-- Successfully incorporate the HTML+CSS into a functional React app page.
+- Successfully incorporate the HTML+CSS into a basic, functional React app page.